HOW TO SPEND 24 HOURS IN BERLIN, GERMANY

 Memorials inside and close to Tiergarten Park

-I highly recommend visiting the many memorials inside or close to Tiergarten Park, that were built to honour minority groups murdered under National Socialism.
 For example, the Memorial to Persecuted Homosexuals under National Socialism, a concrete cuboid first opened in 2008, wants to “set a constant sign against intolerance, hostility and exclusion towards gays and lesbians”, as per the Stiftung Denkmal.
+You can also watch a short movie of a same sex love scene by looking through the black window of the cuboid.

-You can also watch a short movie of a same sex love scene, by looking through the black window of the cuboid.
 The Memorial to the Sinti and Roma of Europe, Soviet War Memorial, and the Memorial and Information Site for the Victims of the “Euthanasia” Murders are worth a visit as well.

 East Side Gallery

-You can find it in Berlin-Friedrichshain, right next to the banks of the Spree river.
+You can find it in Berlin-Friedrichshain right next to the banks of the Spree river.
 Soon after the Berlin Wall fell in November 1989, 118 artists from 21 countries started painting the East Side Gallery.
 It opened on September 28, 1990, with 106 murals to admire.

 Since the East Side Gallery is outside, it had to be restored and repainted since its initial opening.
 This was last done in 2009, when 87 artists participated in order to restore 100 paintings.